astrosega/astrosega.github.io/_pages/about.md

 ------------------------------------------------------------------------------------------------------------------------------------

-*When the donation stream starts to die down (which is expected to happen in a couple of weeks), I will post here donation centers in Panama, what is needed,a nd how to volunteer.*
+*When the donation stream starts to die down (which is expected to happen in a couple of weeks), I will post here donation centers in Panama, what is needed, and how to volunteer.*

 Banner picture: "Bridge over Maracaibo Lake, 2022."
 Daniel Sega. \